E-Invoicing in France: Then & Now

 On July 28, 2023, the French government issued a press release announcing a further delay in the implementation of e-invoicing, without giving further details.
 It was only later that the new timetable was unveiled with the amendment of October 17, 2023, with the key dates of September 2026 and September 2027 for a staggered rollout to businesses according to their size.
 This timetable was approved with the new Finance Law in December 2023 and will not change.

-A final thunderclap in the fall of 2024 with the announcement of the withdrawal of the PPF implies a reorganization of the Y-scheme as well as the role of the PDPs, but does not go back to the staggered timetable voted in 2023.
-Finally, on 18 November 2024, the DGFiP in France has published the latest version of guidelines and FAQ for the PDP B2B e-invoicing and B2C e-reporting.
+A final thunderclap in the fall of 2024 with the announcement of the withdrawal of the PPF (the Administration’s Platform) implies a reorganization of the Y-scheme as well as the role of the PA (previously PDP), but does not go back to the staggered timetable voted in 2023.
+This reorganization requires companies to choose a platform to comply with the new regulations by September 2026.
+We detail the points of the Reform and its obligations below.

 What are the next steps?

-- 2025: Delivery of directory and launch of pilot for in-depth testing
+- 2025: Delivery of directory and launch of pilot for in-depth testing.
+The PAs have received temporary registrations and some are already connected to the state administration

 - September 1st, 2026: Issuing of e-invoices for large companies – Reception of e-invoices mandatory for everyone